c0de111/inki/README.md

   Compatible with Waveshare 7.5" V2 and 4.2" V2 displays.

 - **Energy Efficiency**
-  Hardware-controlled shutdown via RTC and MOSFET switching — no software sleep required, operated by standard AA or AAA batteries and optioonal coin cell.
+  Hardware-controlled shutdown and wake-up via RTC and MOSFET switching — no software sleep required, operated by standard AA or AAA batteries and optional coin cell.
+About 10.000 iteration for large version (7.5", 3 x AA batteries) and about 5.000 iteration for small version (4.2", 3 X AAA batteries).

 - **Wi-Fi Connectivity**
   Periodically fetches content via HTTP.